quasarframework/quasar-framework.org/source/components/chips-input.md

 For more details on Chips used within Chips Input, please refer to its [documentation](/components/chip.html).

+For autocomplete functionality, also refer to [QAutocomplete](/components/autocomplete.html) documentation.

 Works well with [QField](/components/field.html) for additional functionality such as a helper, error message placeholder and many others.

 ## Installation